Which Graph Represents A Line With A Slope Of

 • Parallel Lines: Parallel lines have the same slope.
 If you know the slope of one line, you automatically know the slope of any line parallel to it.

 • Perpendicular Lines: Perpendicular lines have slopes that are negative reciprocals of each other.
 If a line has a slope of m, then a line perpendicular to it has a slope of -1/m.
-For example, if a line has a slope of 2, a perpendicular line will have a slope of -1/2.
+As an example, if a line has a slope of 2, a perpendicular line will have a slope of -1/2.

 • Piecewise Linear Functions: Some functions are defined by different linear equations over different intervals.
 These are called piecewise linear functions.
 Each segment of the function will have its own slope.